-12 to 1:30 p.m.-National Sunday Forum

-"The Divine at the Door" has been chosen

-by Dr. Ralph W. Sockman for his address by Dr. Ralph W. Sockman for his address today.
+12 to 1:30 p.m.-National Sunday Forum "The Divine at the Door" has been chosen by Dr. Ralph W. Sockman for his address today.
 Dr. Sockman, during this service conducted by the Greater New York Federation of Churches, will point out that modern life is so full of activities that religion has a difficult time to get a hearing.
-An age of flapperism and libertinism will be followed by

-flapperism and libertinism will be followed by a return to puritanism, as society becomes sated with the sensual and the artificial and begins to crave the simple and the spiritual, declares the noted New York clergyman.
+An age of flapperism and libertinism will be followed by a return to puritanism, as society becomes sated with the sensual and the artificial and begins to crave the simple and the spiritual, declares the noted New York clergyman.
 George Dilworth will direct the oratorio choristers in the musical portion of the service held in the NBC's cathedral studios in New York with Hart Giddings as organist.

-Dr. Sockman's "Question Box" will also be beard heard.
+Dr. Sockman's "Question Box" will also be heard.